How long does it take to write 500 GB to a SATA SSD? Drive cloning guide

 How this is calculated

 SATA SSDs sustain their 550 MB/s rate indefinitely, unlike NVMe drives whose SLC cache can bottleneck long writes.
-That predictability is SATA's remaining advantage in 2026 — for a drive that just has to be "fast enough and reliable", SATA's sustained write is more consistent than a consumer NVMe drive during the slow-tier portion of a long transfer.
+That predictability is SATA's remaining advantage in 2026.
+For a drive that just has to be "fast enough and reliable," SATA's sustained write is more consistent than a consumer NVMe drive during the slow-tier portion of a long transfer.
 SATA is still the right answer for bulk storage on budget machines and for older systems without M.2 slots.

 Verdict